History of the Regency of Algiers: Spanish expansion in the Maghreb

 The Spanish Empire, feeling threatened by its exiles in North Africa, conquered Maghrebi coastal ports after the Emirate of Granada fell in 1492, and garrisoned defensive strongpoints it called presidios.
 Melilla fell, followed by the Peñón de Vélez de la Gomera, as the Marinid sultanate fell into anarchy.
 On the Algerian coast, Mers El Kébir fell in 1505, and Oran fell in 1509.
 Oran was the most important seaport of the time, directly linked to Tlemcen, capital of the Zayyanid Kingdom.
 After the Spanish conquest of Tripoli in 1510, the Hafsid dynasty in Tunis decided they did not have the means to resist the Spanish since they only nominally controlled their state, while the Tunisian heartland was effectively independent.
 The Spaniards had gained control of caravan trade routes passing through Béjaïa, Algiers, Oran and Tlemcen from Tripoli, western Sudan, and Tunis in the east and Ceuta and Melilla in the west.
 Control of this trade in gold and slaves fed the Spanish treasury.

-Increasing anarachy let to political fragmentation in the Maghreb, which lost its status as the middleman between Europe and Africa, especially for gold.
+Increasing anarchy let to political fragmentation in the Maghreb, which lost its status as the middleman between Europe and Africa, especially for gold.
 Desert and ports were no longer accessible, furthering economic stagnation and a loss of wealth.
 Weak centralization was exacerbated by Spain's trade monopoly and its merchant class, as well as the Spanish capacity to collect taxes.